tumanako/tumanako-inverter-fw-motorControl/src/sine/README.txt

 divided by 8.
 That way we can skip over the sine wave table backward and forward and thus spin the motor in both directions.

+With the current setup, the PWM base frequency equal

+36 MHz
+------ = 8789 kHz
+4096

+Thus, when frq = 1 we yield an inverter frequency of 8789/65536 = 0.13411 Hz.
+This gives us a scaling ratio of 7.4565 digit/Hz.

 5. Timer ISR
 ------------
 The timer interrupt handler calculates the new dutycycle as described above,